Women Composers – A Graded Anthology For Piano

 book-1-women-composers-front-cover

 Book 1 features twenty-one pieces.
-Arranged over three levels, there are seven pieces within each level; Elementary, Late-Elementary, and Early Intermediate (approximately Grades 1 – 4).
-Included are works by familiar composers such as Elisabetta de Gambarini, Élisabeth Jacquet de La Guerre, Anna Bon, Maria Szymanowska, Agathe Backer Grøndahl, Ethyl Smyth, and Mélanie Bonis.
-These more prominent names sit alongside lesser-known, but equally interesting, composers such as Florence Ada Goodrich, Narcisa Freixas, Felicitas Kukuck, Marjory Kennedy-Fraser, Hedwige Chrétien, and Ivana Loudová.
+The pieces are arranged over three levels and each level has seven pieces.
+The levels are Elementary, Late-Elementary, and Early Intermediate (approximately Grades 1 – 4).
+The collection does include works by familiar composers.
+These include Elisabetta de Gambarini, Élisabeth Jacquet de La Guerre, Anna Bon, Maria Szymanowska, Agathe Backer Grøndahl, Ethyl Smyth, and Mélanie Bonis.
+These more prominent names sit alongside lesser-known composers that are equally interesting, such as Florence Ada Goodrich, Narcisa Freixas, Felicitas Kukuck, Marjory Kennedy-Fraser, Hedwige Chrétien, and Ivana Loudová.

 Book 2